Apocalypse of Zerubbabel

-Sefer Zerubavel (ספר זְרֻבָּבֶל), also called the Book of Zerubbabel or the Apocalypse of Zerubbabel, is a medieval Hebrew apocalypse written at the beginning of the 7th century CE in the style of biblical visions (e.g. Daniel, Ezekiel) placed into the mouth of Zerubbabel, the last descendant of the Davidic line to take a prominent part in Israel's history, who laid the foundation of the Second Temple in the 6th century BCE.
+Sefer Zerubavel (ספר זְרֻבָּבֶל), also called the Book of Zerubbabel or the Apocalypse of Zerubbabel, is a medieval Hebrew-language apocalypse written at the beginning of the seventh century AD in the style of biblical visions (e.g. Daniel, Ezekiel) placed into the mouth of Zerubbabel, the last descendant of the Davidic line to take a prominent part in Israel's history, who laid the foundation of the Second Temple in the sixth century BC.
 The enigmatic postexilic biblical leader receives a revelatory vision outlining personalities and events associated with the restoration of Israel, the End of Days, and the establishment of the Third Temple.

 History

-The groundwork for the book was probably written in Palestine between 629 and 636, during fierce struggles between Persia and the Byzantine Empire for control of the Holy Land (qq.v.
-Byzantine-Arab Wars, Muslim conquest of Syria).
+The groundwork for the book was probably written in Palestine between 629 and 636, during the Byzantine–Sasanian War of 602–628 for control of the region.
 These wars touched Byzantine Palestine and stirred Messianic hopes among Jews, including the author for whom the wars appear to be eschatological events leading to the appearance of the Messiah.
-Armilus is thought to be a cryptogram for Heraclius, and that the events described in the Sefer Zerubbabel coincide with the Jewish revolt against Heraclius.
-However, firm evidence of the work's existence prior to the tenth century is elusive.
+Armilus is thought to be a cryptogram for Heraclius, and that the events described in the Book of Zerubbabel coincide with the Jewish revolt against Heraclius.

+However, firm evidence of the work's existence before the tenth century is elusive.
 The Zohar is cognizant of the legend of Hephzibah, whom the apocalypse first names as the mother of the Davidic Messiah and a female warrior credited with killing multiple evil kings.
-Rabbis Saadia Gaon (892–942) and Hai ben Sherira Gaon (939–1038) probably knew the book, but never mention it by name.
+Saadia Gaon (892–942) and Hai ben Sherira (939–1038), both heads of the Talmudic academies of Babylonia, probably knew the book but never mention it by name.

-Sefer Zerubbabel is extant in a number of manuscript and print recensions.
-What may be the oldest manuscript copy is part of a prayer book reportedly dated to about 840 CE.
+The Book of Zerubbabel is extant in several manuscript and print recensions.
+What may be the oldest manuscript copy is part of a prayerbook reportedly dated to about 840 AD.

 The first publication was in 1519 in Constantinople within an anthology called Liqqutim Shonim.
 It was reprinted again along with the Sefer Malkiel in Vilna in 1819, and again by Adolph Jellinek in his Bet Ha-Midrasch (1853–77) and S. A. Wertheimer in his Leqet Midrashim (Jerusalem, 1903).
 The fullest edition of the work was prepared by Israel Levi in his book L'apocalypse.

-Because the book gave an unequivocal date (1058 CE) for the return of the Messiah, it exerted great influence upon contemporary Messianic thought.
+Because the book gave an unequivocal date (1058 AD) for the return of the Messiah, it exerted great influence upon contemporary Messianic thought.
 The book is mentioned by Eleazar of Worms and supposedly by Rashi.
 Abraham ibn Ezra criticized the book as "unreliable."

-One edition of the Pirke Hekalot gave a figure of 890 years until the return of the Messiah, making the Messianic year 958 CE, within a decade of the birth of Saadia Gaon.
+One edition of the Pirqe Hekhalot gave a figure of 890 years until the return of the Messiah, making the Messianic year 958 AD, within a decade of the birth of Saadia Gaon.
 That date perhaps led to a message sent by Rhenish Jews to Palestine inquiring after rumors of the Messiah's advent.